-Table 9 contains the names and descriptions of the jumper blocks located on the processor board.
-The highlighted numbers in the table refer to the highlighted numbers in the illustration in "Processor Board Component Locations" on page 227.
+Table 9 on page 230 contains the names and descriptions of the jumper blocks located on the processor board.
+The highlighted numbers in the table refer to the highlighted numbers in the illustration in "Processor board component locations" on page 227.